-Another benefit of tapping non-retirement investment accounts first is that earnings on these accounts are generally taxed at the lower capital gains rate, rather than the ordinary income tax you'll owe when you cash out your 401(k) and IRA.
+Another benefit of tapping non-retirement investment accounts first is that earnings on these accounts are generally taxed at the lower capital gains rate, rather than the ordinary income tax you'll owe when you take distributions from your 401(k) and IRA.

 Once you've spent down your taxable sources of income (including personal savings), says Mecca, move on to tax-deferred accounts, including traditional IRAs and 401(k)s.

-Just be sure you're at least 59-1/2 before you take money from a tax-deferred account.
-Under most circumstances, you can't begin tapping your IRA or 401(k) until that age without incurring a 10 percent early withdrawal penalty, although exceptions to this rule do exist.
+Just be sure you're at least 59 1/2 before you take money from a tax-deferred account.
+Under most circumstances, you can't begin tapping your traditional IRA or 401(k) until that age without incurring a 10 percent early withdrawal penalty, although exceptions to this rule do exist.

 Roth IRAs, says Mecca, should be left for last.